ethmarks/ethmarks.github.io/content/posts/floodfilltext.md

 ## Conclusion

-I hope you enjoyed this silly little blog post.
+I hope you enjoyed this silly little post.
 I look forward to a future where all information is communicated via flood fill text animations.

 ~Ethan